hyperledger/firefly/docs/overview/public_vs_permissioned.md

 ## Common public considerations

-The thing most consistent across public blockchain technologies, is that the technical decision are backed by a system of token economics.
+The thing most consistent across public blockchain technologies, is that the technical decisions are backed by token economics.

 Put simply, creating a system where it's more financially rewarding to behave honestly, than it is to subvert and cheat the system.